Yuki Nemoto: Racing career

-Nemoto raced in F4 Japanese Championship for two seasons with KCMG where he settled 7th & 13th respectively with three podiums during those seasons.
+Nemoto raced in F4 Japanese Championship for two seasons with KCMG where he settled seventh & 13th respectively with three podiums during those seasons.
 In 2018, Nemoto competed in Japanese Formula 3 Championship with Albirex Racing Team.
-He only competed for couple of rounds where he claimed 1 podium.
+He only competed for couple of rounds where he claimed one podium.
 In 2020, Nemoto raced his last formula racing in Formula Regional Japanese Championship with Zak Speed for one round at Sportsland SUGO.
-On that season he claimed his first win, and couple of podiums.
+On that season, he claimed his first win, and couple of podiums.
 For 2023, Nemoto made his debut in Super GT - GT300 with apr with their new car Lexus LC500h, as the third driver.
-Nemoto claimed his Super GT podium at Autopolis, and for the last round at Motegi he competed with Kazuto Kotaka replaces original driver Koki Saga.
+Nemoto claimed his Super GT podium at Autopolis, and for the last round at Motegi, he competed with Kazuto Kotaka, as he replaced original driver Koki Saga.